Article I: Membership

 Number of Term of Office

 Section 3.
-The Board of Directors shall be composed of twelve (12) members of the club, at least five (5) of whom shall be Property Owner members.
+The Board of Directors shall be composed of twelve (12) members of the club.
 Directors shall be elected for a term of three (3) years and shall assume their duties January 1.
 All Board members must be Active members of Inverness Country Club.

 Section 4.
 Whenever a vacancy shall occur on the Board of Directors, the remaining Directors shall fill such vacancy by an election of a Director to serve until the next annual meeting at such time a Director shall be elected for the unexpired portion of such terms.